Richard Williamson: Final years and death

 On 12 January 2024, it was reported that Williamson performed a conditional episcopal consecration for Archbishop Carlo Maria Viganò to the episcopate, during which he described Pope Francis as a "false pastor and servant of Satan".

-On 24 January 2025, Williamson had cerebral haemorrhage and was hospitalised near his home in Kent.
+On 24 January 2025, Williamson had a cerebral haemorrhage and was hospitalised near his home in Kent.
 He died in Margate on 29 January, at the age of 84.
-He was buried on 26 February 2025.
+After the SSPX refused permission for his funeral to be held at one of their churches, it took place at Westgate Hall in Canterbury on 26 February 2025, led by Bishop Paul Morgan.